 One of my favorite resources is the Blog Binder from Just a Girl and Her Blog.
-Even though I utilize the editorial calendar in wordpress, I like being more hands on with the blog binder.
+Even though I utilize the editorial calendar in WordPress, I like being more hands-on with the blogging binder.

 Not only does it have a monthly calendar to help me with planning posts, but I like to jot notes in the different blog sections and topics.